John H. Miller: General's duty

 Upon his return to the United States, Miller was appointed deputy director of development, Office of the Chief of Research and Development, Department of the Army in Washington, D.C., and remained in that capacity until his promotion to brigadier general on July 2, 1974.
 He received the Meritorious Service and Joint Service Commendation Medals for his service in the Department of the Army.

-His first general's billet was the capacity of deputy commander, Fleet Marine Force, Atlantic (FMFLANT) with headquarters at Naval Station Norfolk, Virginia.
+His first general's billet was in the capacity of deputy commander, Fleet Marine Force, Atlantic (FMFLANT) with headquarters at Naval Station Norfolk, Virginia.
 Miller served as deputy to Lieutenant General Robert L. Nichols and was co-responsible for the Marine landing force that was spread across the Atlantic Ocean and on the East Coast of the United States.

 In May 1975, Miller was appointed commanding general, Force Troops, Fleet Marine Force, Atlantic at Camp Lejeune, North Carolina and commanded all independent units under FMFLANT such as support artillery units, antiaircraft artillery units, military police battalions, separate engineer units and other miscellaneous force units.
 Since February 1976, he also held additional duty as Commander 2nd Force Service Support Group, Atlantic.

 Miller was promoted to major general on May 3, 1976, and transferred to the Headquarters Marine Corps, where he served as deputy chief of staff for operations and training until May 1978.
 He was then transferred to the Marine Corps Base Quantico, where he succeeded Joseph C. Fegan Jr. as commanding general, Marine Corps Development and Education Command.

 While in this capacity, Miller held the responsibility for several training facilities (The Basic School, Officer Candidates School, Marine Corps Command and Staff College and others) and oversaw the Marine Corps Officer training until October 1, 1980.
 While at Quantico, he was promoted to lieutenant general on June 13, 1979.

 Miller was then transferred to the Headquarters Marine Corps and served under his old superior, now Commandant of the Marine Corps, Robert H. Barrow as deputy chief of staff for plans, policies and operations.
 He assumed his final assignment in July 1982, when he relieved Adolph G. Schwenk as commanding general, Fleet Marine Force, Atlantic.

 While in this capacity, Miller held additional duty as commanding general, II Marine Amphibious Force and retired from the Marine Corps after 38 years of active service on September 1, 1984.
 He was decorated with the Navy Distinguished Service Medal during his retirement ceremony.

-Retirement
+Retirement and death

 Following the retirement from the Marine Corps, Miller settled in College Station, Texas, and was active in the Marine Corps Historical Foundation.
 He also helped his granddaughters with their Cat Spring Yaupon Tea business strategy.
 His wife Virginia died of cancer on January 30, 2012, at the age of 87.
 They had three children: John H. Jr., Danny and daughter Melissa.

 Miller was inducted into Texas A&M University Corps of Cadets Hall of Honor in 2019.
+He died in Bryan, Texas on November 11, 2025, at the age of 100.